SecureIdentityAlliance/osia/src/doc/03 - security.rst

 be considered.
 Passing PII over an API requires that the consent covers the scope of this data sharing.

-*An example of this situation might be where an enrolment system captures biometric data to be loaded to a credential using an API.
+*An example of this situation might be where an enrollment system captures biometric data to be loaded to a credential using an API.
 The Data Controller later decides that the same captured data will be passed via a new API to a biometric matching system.
 Both the Data Controller and Processor might find that they are processing this data